techmania-team/techmania-docs/English/Terminology.md

 # Note position
 ### Lane
 The vertical position of a note.
 Lanes are numbered 0 to 63, from top to bottom.
-Lanes 0-3 are playable lanes; lanes 4-63 are hidden lanes.
+The top few lanes are playable lanes; the remaining lanes are hidden lanes.
 Notes in hidden lanes are hidden notes; these notes are hidden from gameplay, play their keysounds automatically, and do not affect scoring.

 ### Pulse
 The horizontal and temporal position of a note.
 A pulse is 1/240 of a beat.